Balance Sheet: Assets

 Assets are resources controlled by the company as a result of past events and from which future economic benefits are expected to flow to the entity.

-The quarterly financial data demonstrates several notable trends and fluctuations across asset categories and related financial items.
+The analysis of the quarterly financial data reveals several notable trends and patterns across the key asset categories.

 - Cash and Cash Equivalents